 The U-shaped kitchen is the most versatile because it offers continuous countertops and ample storage that surround the cook on three sides.
 In larger kitchens, this floor plan offers enough space to create multiple workstations so cooks can prepare a meal together without getting in each other's way.
 For smaller kitchens, adding plenty of cabinets and keeping appliances off the countertop will make for a very functional workspace.

 The G-shaped kitchen is very similar to the U-shaped kitchen layout, except that it includes a peninsula or partial fourth wall for additional cabinets.
 Depending on the size and design of the kitchen floor plan, a G-shaped kitchen can feel cramped.
 It's a good idea to open up a wall to overlook the living, dining or breakfast room.

 The single-wall kitchen floor plan is ideal for homes with a small footprint.
 The work triangle is actually more like a work line with all three-kitchen zones along one wall.
-To help maximize storage space use extra high cabinets and check out the latest storage solutions offered by most cabinet manufacturers like MasterBrand®
+To help maximize storage space use extra high cabinets and check out the latest storage solutions offered by most cabinet manufacturers like MasterBrand® and KraftMaid®.